 This implies the creation of a new Independent Quality Review (IQR) division within JASPERS, while at the same time maintaining the current sectoral divisions on the advisory side.

 When both functions are carried out for a project, the second function would be independent of the first, and will be undertaken by the new IQR division within JASPERS.
 All projects submitted in the notification procedure will therefore be reviewed by this new division.
+This does not means that the IQR division will duplicate the work carried out by the advisory function.

 The independent quality review would be carried out by a team with sufficient experience of project appraisal to take a different view from the advice units if it believes that this is justified.
-The IQR division will review the report from the sectoral division and consult the basic project documents, if required, and discuss with this division as needed in order to have clear understanding of the project and of the outstanding issues (if there are any still remaining).
-In addition, the IQR will also check if the earlier analysis and quality control work done by the advisory division has been completed in accordance with agreed standards.
+The IQR division will review the completion report from the advisory function, consult the basic project documents, if required, and discuss as needed in order to have clear understanding of the project and of the outstanding issues (if there are any still remaining).
+In addition, the IQR will also check if the earlier analysis and quality control work done by the advisory function has been completed in accordance with agreed standards.

 There will be a possibility that the opinion of IQR may differ from the conclusions of the advisory function.
 However, the alignment of methodologies between the two elements within JASPERS should reduce the likelihood of this occurring.
+The work of the advisory function should also take into account the criteria for the IQR as set out in the Delegated Act.
 Clearly the dual structure will be most effective in cases where the Member State uses JASPERS both as advisor and as IQR.
 However, the system can be adapted to other cases and this will be developed further in the scenarios in the following sections.

 It is necessary to avoid any conflict of interest (or even the perception of it) between the two functional parts of JASPERS.
 This means avoiding the risk that the IQR is in some way inhibited from being critical because of associations with the JASPERS advisory part.